CarlHalstead/Jenkins-for-Unity/README.md

     If any of these are not installed go to the 'Available' tag, search for any that are missing and install them.

-    I also recommend getting ensuring that you have the 'Build Timeout' plugin.
+    I also recommend ensuring that you have the 'Build Timeout' plugin.
 This will allow you to set a time to cancel a build       if it gets stuck in the build process somehow.

 2. Next, go to 'Manage Jenkins' -> 'Global Tool Configuration' and go to 'Git' and click 'Add Git' -> 'Git' and paste the path for Git.exe which you should have installed you your machine.
 Mine is located at: 'C:\Program Files\Git\bin\git.exe'.
 Give your Git install a name, I call mine 'Default'.